 Building a Secure Foundation

-That said, not every environment can make the transition immediately.
-For the secrets you can’t eliminate, it’s essential to manage them with discipline: store them securely, rotate them automatically, scope access tightly, and monitor usage continuously.
+Not every environment can make the transition immediately.
+For the secrets you can’t eliminate, manage them with discipline: store them securely, rotate them automatically, scope access tightly, and monitor usage continuously.
+And as the number of non-human identities in your environment grows, the operational burden of manual secrets management grows with it.

 The Workload IAM Company